 Saige and Ivy

 There are a few ‘natural’ deodorants that are popping up on social media.
 If I didn’t receive this product in one of my self-care boxes, I would have also been skeptical of this one as well.
 However, I tried it and loved it.
-Before becoming an ambassador for the brand, I purchased all three of the deodorants, followed the brand online and subscribed to their newsletter.
-When I support, I support.
+Before becoming an ambassador for the brand, I purchased all three of the deodorants, followed the brand online, and subscribed to their newsletter.
+When I support, I support it.

 Filtered Water –